The Braess Paradox in Dynamic Traffic: Results

 \subsection{Impact on Vehicle Travel Time}

-In addition to comparing the output flow rate in the baseline network and the added-path one, we also compared the average travel time of vehicles in either type of the networks to determine how adding a path in the network impacts vehicle travel time.

-As shown in Fig. \ref{fig:tt_demand_all}, in all scenarios of different combinations of edge length and speed limits on edges other than the added path, the average travel time in the added-path network results in larger values than the baseline network when demand is large, and the added shortcut brings advantage to travel times when demand is low.
+We also explored the impact of added path to the average travel time from node $1$ to $8$.
+As shown in Fig. \ref{fig:tt_demand_all}, the average travel time in the added-path network is larger than in the baseline network with high demand.
+The added shortcut brings advantage to travel times when demand is low.
+The average increase in travel time varies from 10\% for networks with 400m to 16\% with 50m.
+The largest increase is 21\% in the network with 50m edges and 10 m/s speed limits, and the smallest increase is 8.6\% with 400m and 35 m/s.

-The microsimulation environment provides additional insight into the impacts of the added path on travel times.
-When the level of demand is low, meaning that fewer vehicles enter the system in a given time, vehicles making the routing decision will almost always choose to use the shortcut route (i.e. the route with the added path), as demonstrated in Fig. \ref{fig:perc_veh_15mps}.
-These vehicles complete their trips and exit the system without generating much congestion on the shortcut route, giving opportunities for future vehicles to repeat the behavior and take advantage of the shortcut route.
-On the other hand, when the demand level is high, vehicles enter the system at a denser rate.
-Since the shortcut is occupied faster and becomes less advantageous faster, the following vehicles are forced to use the other routes and the advantage of using the shortcut diminishes.
+When demand is low, vehicles almost always choose the shortcut route as shown in Fig. \ref{fig:perc_veh_15mps}.
+These vehicles complete their trips and give opportunities for future vehicles to choose the shortcut.
+With high demand the shortcut is occupied faster, so the following vehicles are forced to use the other routes and the advantage of using the shortcut diminishes.

-It is also worth noting that, for networks with the same speed limit on edges other than the added path, the "critical point" (i.e. where the BP shows up) appears at higher demand level as the edge length becomes longer.
-Critical points show strong linearity with the edge length and the demand level.
-As shown in Fig. \ref{fig:tt_demand_all}, the fitted line from the critical points of 50, 200, 300, and 400m cases cross the critical point of the addtional 500m case.
+For networks with the same speed limit, the "critical point" (i.e. where the BP shows up) appears at higher demand level with longer edges.
+Critical points show linearity with the edge length and the demand level.
+As shown in Fig. \ref{fig:tt_demand_all}, the fitted line from the critical points of 50, 200, 300, and 400m cases cross the critical point of the additional 500m case.